svetkars/rpc-designate/doc/internal/installing/deploy-designate.rst

 :ref:`configure-dns-server-pool`, you can deploy Designate in your RPCO or RPCR environment.

+If you need to deploy an AIO environment, see :ref:`deploy-aio`.

 Deploy RPC Designate by running the ``scripts/deploy.sh`` script that is stored in this repository.
 The deploy script performs the following actions: